sarvoaarumugam/ReadmeTestFile/README.md

 ### 1. Understand the Actions System:

 - Start by reviewing the `ActionManager` script.
 This script outlines the various actions that are available in the project.
-- Each action is connected to certain hospital functions, and understanding how these actions work is crucial for the overall project.
+- Each action is connected to points, and understanding how these actions work is crucial for the overall project.

 ### 2. Explore the XML File for Actions:

 - The project uses an XML file named `Actions_Medicine_Mouth_Updated.xml` to manage all actions.
-- You can find this file in the following path: `Assets/Resources/XML/`.
+- You can find this file in the following path: `Assets/Resources/XML/Actions_Medicine_Mouth_Updated`.
 - The XML file defines the actions, and exploring it will give you deeper insight into the project’s functionality.

 ### 3. Custom OpenXR Components: